MustardOS/mustardos.github.io/help/upgradebanana.md

 ---
 layout: default
-title: Upgrade to Pixie
+title: Upgrading from Banana
-permalink: /help/upgradepixie
+permalink: /help/upgradebanana
 nav_order: 2
 parent: Help
 has_children: false
 ---

 ## Requirements
-- This guide is designed for all previous version of muOS
+- This guide is designed for people running muOS **Banana or Big Banana**.
+- Any other version is not supported!

-## Can I directly upgrade over the top of muOS Banana/Beans/ETC?
+## Can I directly upgrade over the top of muOS Banana/Big Banana?
-No. You must perform a full flash as there is significant changes that will not be able to apply without the full build.
+Yes, but only to AW Banana, this guide will not apply to the upcoming version **Pixie** However, it is always recommended to perform a full flash as there is changes in updates that will not be able to apply without the full build.

 ## Migrating Data
 The answer to this dilemma is migrating all of your user data to SD Card 2.